Your Council Tax bill explained

 Adult Social Care

 The Adult Social Care (ASC) precept is a charge to ensure the Council can meet the growing demand for adult social care services.
 The increase is calculated as 2% of the previous year’s average Band D charge (excluding parish, Police and Fire precepts) which is added to the previous year’s ASC precept to give the figure shown on the bill.

-If you live in a parish area it may be one authorised to raise money through Council Tax.
-This is called a parish precept and will also be included in the charge.
+If you live in a parish area, it may be one authorised to raise money through Council Tax.
+This is called a parish precept and will also be in the charge.
 Special expenses are made in relation to the costs of maintaining open spaces and Christmas lights within the borough unless the area is covered by a local town or parish council.
 Where the town or parish council delivers the service, the taxpayer pays for that service as part of their precept.

 The bottom part of the bill shows how you have chosen to pay

 This section gives details of the due dates for the instalments and your current method of payment.

 This is the total amount owing for all financial years.
-If you still owe money from a previous year, for example, this will be included in the total shown here.
+If you still owe money from a previous year this will be included in the total shown here.